salvamike/US_Pollution-Project/README.md

 ## Roles
 1. McKaye Peterson - Machine Learning Model
-2. Celia - Presentation
+2. Celia - Presentation & Visuals
-3. Michael Rodriguez - Github
+3. Michael Rodriguez - Github & Visuals
-4. Samantha Borresch - ETL
+4. Samantha Borresch - Database & ETL

 # Project Topic
-Based on a decade of air quality data from 2012-2022, can we determine the top 6 overall polluted states and can we use these findings to predict their future AQI levels?
+Based on a decade of air quality data from 2012-2022, can we determine the top 5 most overall polluted cilties and top 5 overall least polluted cities and can we use these findings to predict their future AQI levels?

 ## Research Questions
-1. What are the top 5 most overall polluted states based on AQI data?
+1. What are the top 5 most overall polluted cities based on AQI data?
+2. What are the top 5 most overall least polluted cities based on AQI data?
-2. Can we predict the next 10-years of pollution levels for the top 6 most polluted states?
+2. Can we predict the next year of pollution levels for these cities?

 ## Why We Selected Topic?
 All members live in the greater Northern Utah area and have an interest in air quality and pollution, as this is a common issue among locals.